tjjerome/Sportstradamus/README.md

 Please refer to the documentation for detailed usage instructions, API reference, and examples.

 # Contributing
-Contributions to Propstradamus are welcome!
+Contributions to sportstradamus are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.
 We appreciate your feedback and contributions.

 # License
 This project is licensed under the MIT License.
 See the LICENSE file for more information.